hoomd.update#

 Parameters:

+BoxResize resizes the simulation box as a function of time.
 For each particle \(i\) matched by filter, BoxResize scales the particle to fit in the new box:

 \[\vec{r}_i \leftarrow s_x \vec{a}_1' + s_y \vec{a}_2' + s_z \vec{a}_3' - \frac{\vec{a}_1' + \vec{a}_2' + \vec{a}_3'}{2}\]

-where \(\vec{a}_k'\) are the new box vectors determined by \((L_x', L_y', L_z', xy', xz', yz')\) and the scale factors are determined by the current particle position \(\vec{r}_i\) and the old box vectors \(\vec{a}_k\):
+where \(\vec{a}_k'\) are the new box vectors determined by box evaluated at the current time step and the scale factors are determined by the current particle position \(\vec{r}_i\) and the previous box vectors \(\vec{a}_k\):

 \[\vec{r}_i = s_x \vec{a}_1 + s_y \vec{a}_2 + s_z \vec{a}_3 - \frac{\vec{a}_1 + \vec{a}_2 + \vec{a}_3}{2}\]